Moving? Don't forget to make insurance changes, too

 Are your possessions covered while you're moving?

-Depending on how you've chosen to move — hired movers, rental truck, a portable container, or DIY in the back of your old Honda — your property may or may not be covered between the time it leaves your home and arrives at its final destination.
+Depending on how you've chosen to move — hired movers, rental truck, a portable container, or DIY in the back of your car — your property may or may not be covered between the time it leaves your home and arrives at its final destination.
 Some homeowner policies will cover your property everywhere, regardless of whether it's in your home or in a moving truck.
 Other policies won't cover anything once it's out your door.
-This is something many people don't think about, so definitely check your policy or call your agent.
+This is something many people don't think about, so check your policy or call your agent.

-What about moving car insurance?
+What about transferring auto insurance?